wikipathways/wikipathways-java-client/README.md

-# Java Client Package for WikiPathways
+# Java Client Library for WikiPathways

 ## Introduction
 Java library for the WikiPathways web service.